New Year’s resolutions –– we all make them. We promise ourselves we will exercise more, travel more, create more, but how often do we follow through?

 Life moves fast, and it is important to take a bit of time each day to slow down and gather your thoughts.
 For instance, morning pages are a great practice to try in addition to keeping a bullet journal.
 All it requires of you is to write three pages every morning.
 Release whatever you’ve been carrying with you onto the pages.
 Anxieties.
 Deadlines.
 Stress.
 Morning pages give you the chance to put pen to paper and just write.
 Write whatever pops into your head.
 It doesn’t need to be pretty or have substance.
 It can even be a shopping list.
 Morning pages are your sanctuary, your therapist, and your guide.
 They’ll heal you, and help you gain confidence and the mental clarity to focus on the day to come.

 So, there you have it!
-This 2019, ditch the New Year’s resolutions and work towards a happier and “better” you instead.
+This new year, ditch the New Year’s resolutions and work towards a happier and “better” you instead.